web-at-berkeley/frontend-project/README.md

 ### **When is the assessment due?**

-Please submit your exercise by 8:00 am PDT on Saturday, September 19th.
+Please submit your exercise by 11:59:59 pm PT on Sunday, Febuary 7th.

 ### **Which browsers should I support?**